jdgr29/jdgr29/README.md

 # A bit about me:

- I am a front-end (with back-end skills) who likes to know how everything works behind the scenes.
+ I am a webdev who likes to know how everything works behind the scenes.
- I like to build web applications using React Js, Strapi and REST APIs using Node js and Express with MongoDB!
+ I like to build web applications using React Js, Strapi and REST APIs or using Node js and Express with MongoDB!